Ahmed-salah-muhammed/ArcGIS-Pro_Salah_MCP/README.md

 # ArcGIS Pro Salah MCP

-**Drive the whole ArcGIS stack with natural language through Claude — or with one click from an ArcGIS Pro ribbon.**
+**Drive the whole ArcGIS stack with natural language through any MCP agent (Claude **or** Google Antigravity) — or with one click from an ArcGIS Pro ribbon.**

 A four-layer [Model Context Protocol](https://modelcontextprotocol.io) server.
-You describe what you want, and Claude calls the right ArcGIS operations — from desktop geoprocessing, to publishing on ArcGIS Online, to a finished web app or an interactive dashboard.
+You describe what you want, and your agent calls the right ArcGIS operations — from desktop geoprocessing, to publishing on ArcGIS Online, to a finished web app or an interactive dashboard.
+Because it speaks the standard MCP stdio transport it is **client-agnostic** — use it from Claude, Google Antigravity, or any other MCP client.
 The same building blocks are also wired to a **Salah MCP ribbon** inside ArcGIS Pro, so you can publish and build apps with no agent at all.

 ---